-A joint program of the Metropolitan School of Professional Studies and Library and Information Science, the Advanced Certificate Program in Library Leadership and Management is intended for librarians who have completed their master's, but have found themselves in management positions or feel they need competency in management to advance in their careers.
+A joint program of the Busch School of Business and Library and Information Science, the Advanced Certificate Program in Library Leadership and Management is intended for librarians who have completed their master's, but have found themselves in management positions or feel they need competency in management to advance in their careers.
 It offers the management education librarians may have missed in library school, and it is specifically designed with the needs of working librarians in mind.

 It is flexible and customizable to meet the needs of librarian-managers in all sectors of the profession: higher education, public librarianship, school library media programs, specialized information and knowledge services, and those working in nontraditional information services roles.

 The Advanced Certificate requires 18 credit hours, consisting of the following 6 courses:

-- MBU 505: Project Management (Metropolitan School of Professional Studies)
+- MSM 505: Project Management (Busch School of Business)

-- MBU 652: Managerial Decision-Making: Tools and Techniques ((Metropolitan School of Professional Studies)
+- MBU 652: Managerial Decision-Making: Tools and Techniques (Busch School of Business)